vasiltatarov/Street-Workout/README.md

 - Use TempData for success message after added new entity.
 - Impelement searching in supplements.
 - Add latest supplements in home page.
-- Remove 'this' from all the views.
+- Test Routing and Logic of the controllers.

 # Note